rm-hull/luma.oled/doc/hardware.rst

 and the table shows that "0 0" is 4-wire SPI.
 That is the type of connection that is currently supported by the SPI mode of this library.

-3-wire SPI eliminates the separate Data/Command line by sending an extra bit with each byte, which causes a small amount of overhead.
-Supporting 3-wire SPI would be trivial but has not been implemented yet (no devices to test with).

 I2C vs. SPI
 ^^^^^^^^^^^
 If you have not yet purchased your display, you may be wondering if you should